sans11-kumar/SummarizeMe/README.md

 4. Enter a name for your provider
 5. Enter the API endpoint URL
 6. Enter your API key
-7. Specify the model name
+7. Specify the model name exactly as required by your provider
 8. Add any additional headers if required (in JSON format)
 9. Click "Test Connection" to verify your settings
 10. Save settings